Information about how HMCTS will use telephone and video technology during the coronavirus (COVID-19) outbreak.

 HMCTS publishes courts and tribunals lists in a number of ways across jurisdictions with free access to members of the public, though registration for some is required.

-- Crown Court, County Court and Employment Tribunal hearing lists are published on Courtserve.
+- Crown Court, Magistrates’ Court, County Court and Employment Tribunal hearing lists are published on Courtserve.
 Additionally Crown Courts lists are also published on Xhibit

-- Immigration and Asylum Tribunal, Single Justice Procedure and First Tier Tax Tribunal, First Tier Primary Health Lists Tribunal and First Tier Care Standards Tribunal lists are published on GOV.UK
+- Immigration and Asylum Tribunal, Single Justice Procedure and First Tier Tax Tribunal, First Tier Primary Health Lists Tribunal and First Tier Care Standards Tribunal, Social Security and Child Support Tribunal, Land Registration, Residential Property and General Regulatory Chamber lists are published on GOV.UK

-- Royal Courts of Justice and the Rolls Building daily courts lists are published on Justice.gov website
+- Royal Courts of Justice and the Rolls Building lists are published on GOV.UK

 - Courts and tribunals buildings which are open display hearing lists in public waiting areas